inmyth/mmm-java/docs/PARSING_PATTERN.md

 ### Offer Executed
 - DeletedNode has nested.PreviousFields
 - if tx.Account == our Address, all DeletedNodes with other people's address are their filled orders.
-If it has our address read the part about "Offer Canceled Not By OfferCance".
+If it has our address read the part about "Offer Canceled Not By OfferCancel".
 If tx.Account != our address, then all DeletedNodes with our address are our filled orders.
 - check also ModifiedNodes for partially filled orders with the same rules.